 Renting in Italy- Location Budget

-Perspectively, in Rome I never paid less than €500 for a room, in Milan €600, and now in Turin I pay €500 for a 55m apartment with a great view.
+Perspectively, in Rome, I never paid less than €500 for a room, in Milan €600, and now in Turin, I pay €500 for a 55m apartment with a great view.
 Also for the record, many people said our apartment was overpriced.
-Friends in Milan I have heard pay anwhere between €800 to over €1000 for an apartment.
+Friends in Milan I have heard pay anywhere between €800 to over €1000 for an apartment.
 So just keep this in mind when setting your budget.

-Dont be afraid to live a step out of the city.
+Don’t be afraid to take a step out of the city.
 Depending on your method of transport, this may be difficult.
 But if there is transport, or you often go by car or bike, look just an inch out of the city, chances are you’ll find more space and it will be cheaper (especially for small cities like Turin and Florence this is a great option).

-While many Expat newspapers often provide average cost of living, they surprised me so I decided to do a little research on my own.
-I did find this interesting resource that gives you a general overlook at all the regions in Italy.
+While many Expat newspapers often provide the average cost of living, they surprised me so I decided to do a little research on my own.
+I did find this interesting resource that gives you a general overlook of all the regions in Italy.